s00r1/calendrier/README_en.md

 1. Select the desired month and year; the calendar updates instantly.
 2. Enable **admin mode** via the *Admin* button and enter the default password `s00r1`.
 3. Enter the room numbers for each date or use automatic assignment.
+Use the **+** button to add multiple rooms if needed.

 4. Click **Print** to generate a paper version of the schedule.
 5. Change the language at any time using the **AR/FR** button at the top of the page.
 Changes are automatically saved in Supabase when configured.
 ### Automatic assignment

 In the admin section, enter the **starting room** and **start date**.
 Press the **Auto** button to pre-fill the calendar taking any excluded rooms into account.